 At Izmailovo Park there are daily folk dancing displays and concerts, giving you a taste of older traditions.
 Check out the ice skating rink and sledging areas if you’re in the mood to try your hand at a fun winter sport!
 A highlight, however, has to be the charming troika rides that are offered in the park.
 If you hop on a troika, you’ll be snuggled up under a blanket and driven around in the three-horse led sleigh, one of the most iconic images of Russia.
 You can warm up after festive activities with some authentic vodka, bagels spread with jam or honey, and warm pancakes.
 While you’re at Izmailovo Park, keep an eye out for Ded Moroz (Father Frost) and his grand-daughter, Snegurochka (Snow Maiden).

-Moscow has other festive activities to offer over winter.
-On New Year’s Eve, the city will dazzle you with street parties and fireworks over the stunning skyline.
-You can also join the traditional Svyatki celebrations from 7 January with the Russian Orthodox Christmas and continue through to Stariy Noviy God (Orthodox New Year) on 13 to 14 January.
+Moscow has plenty of other festive activities to offer over winter.
+On New Year’s Eve for example, the city will dazzle with street parties and fireworks over the stunning skyline.
+You can also join in on the traditional Svyatki celebrations from 7 January with the Russian Orthodox Christmas and continue through to Stariy Noviy God (Orthodox New Year) on 13 to 14 January (date to be confirmed).